 In other words, the convergence argument replaces Scanlon’s original formulation of contractualism, where all reasons for rejection must be the personal complaints of specific individuals, with a more impersonal version.

-We first assess the striking claim that, despite the differences noted in section 2, contractualism coincides with the best interpretation of Kant.
-In a cumulative argument spread over several chapters, Parfit argues that the best interpretation of Kant's moral ideas yields the following claim:
+In section 2, we noted a number of differences between Kantian and Scanlonian contractualism.
+Despite these differences, Parfit argues that Scanlonian contractualism coincides with the best interpretation of Kant.
+In a cumulative argument spread over several chapters, Parfit argues that the best interpretation of Kant’s moral ideas yields the following claim:

 Kantian rule consequentialism: Everyone ought to follow the optimific principles, because these are the only principles that everyone could rationally will to be universal laws.
 (Parfit 2011, volume 1, p.
 411)